 In August 2022 we made our new TitlePage display available to booksellers for the first time, offering a clean and modern view of book data, greatly improving readability.

-The new product record, based on the comprehensive ONIX 3.0 metadata standard, also takes the ambitious goal to display all information provided by TitlePage Publishers – up to 4000 possible values spread across more than 1000 fields.
+The new product record, based on the comprehensive ONIX 3.0 metadata standard, also takes the ambitious goal to display all information that could be provided by TitlePage Publishers – up to 4000 possible values spread across more than 1000 fields.

 Only a small subset of what is possible has previously been displayed on TitlePage, so Publishers now have the opportunity to greatly enrich the information they make available to TitlePage users, and the users of TitlePage data in their POS and websites.

-If you have any further questions please let us know via [email protected] or via the support widget on TitlePage.
+If you have any questions or comments on the new display, please let us know via [email protected] or via the support widget on TitlePage.

 What this means for publishers?